JMicron

-JMicron Technology Corporation (智微科技 (Zhìwēi Kējì)) is a Taiwanese fabless technology design house based in Hsinchu, Taiwan.
+JMicron Technology Corporation (智微科技 (Zhìwēi Kējì)) is a Taiwan-based fabless technology design house based in Hsinchu, Taiwan.
 As a manufacturer of integrated circuits, they produce controller chips for bridge devices.

 History

-2001-2007
+2001–2007

 The company was founded in September 2001 and its headquarters is in Hsinchu, Taiwan.
 The company also operates an advanced R&D center based out of Irvine, California, United States.

 In 2002, the company began development of their USB 2.0 to SATA bridge controller technology.

 JMicron began developing SSD technology in 2006, launching their first generation SSD controller, the JMF601A/602A, towards the end of 2007.
 JMicron's SSD controller was widely adopted by many SSD manufacturers such ASUS, Corsair, OCZ, and Transcend.
 JMicron was one of the first companies to provide an SSD controller chip to these companies, allowing them to produce reasonably priced SSDs.
 Unfortunately the SSD controller did not have any support for DRAM cache, and with the NAND technology available at the time this made random writes very slow (the JMF602B improved this only slightly).